-For this project, three artefacts were chosen that have different values and “uses” and have been recently restituted from the Netherlands to Indonesia.
-With each artefact, a team was formed and supported in making an artistic film about it.
+For the project three artefacts were chosen that each have different values and “uses”, have been looted by the Dutch and have recently been restituted from the Netherlands to Indonesia.
+With each artefact, a duo was formed and supported in making a film about it.
 With each team consisting of an Indonesian artist and Netherlands-based artist, three challenging and widely different video works are created about the Keris Klungkung, the Durga Mahisasuramardini and the Lombok Treasure.

 Keris Klungkung